- The thyroid is a gland in the neck, near the base of the throat, that helps control some of your body’s metabolic

 Your thyroid is a gland in your neck, near the base of your throat.
 Your thyroid gland makes hormones that help control some of your body’s metabolic processes, such as your heart rate, blood pressure, body temperature and weight.

 What is hyperthyroidism?

 Hyperthyroidism (sometimes called thyrotoxicosis or overactive thyroid) is a condition where your thyroid gland is too active, and makes or releases too much thyroid hormone.
 The most common cause of hyperthyroidism in Australia is Graves’ disease.
 This is an autoimmune condition where your immune system stimulates your thyroid to produce too much hormone.
-Hyperthyroidism can also be caused by the thyroid becoming inflamed (thyroiditis) or by nodules (lumps) inside the thyroid that become hyperactive.
+Hyperthyroidism can also be caused by your thyroid becoming inflamed (thyroiditis) or by nodules (lumps) inside your thyroid that become overactive.
+Some people have underactive thyroids, this is called hypothyroidism.

-The most common symptoms of hyperthyroidism are feeling anxious or nervous, being unable to tolerate heat, having heart palpitations, feeling tired and losing weight, even if you’re eating the same amount of food.
+If you have an overactive thyroid, you may feel anxious or nervous, be unable to tolerate heat, have heart palpitations and feel tired.
+You may also lose weight, even if you’re eating the same amount of food.

 Other symptoms and signs may include: